grassator/bdd-for-c/README.md

 ## Project Motivation and Development Philosophy

-In order for the testing to be truly useful, it needs to be really easy to setup and use, but also scalable for large projects.
-The tests should be very readable, but, ideally, have the same look-and-feel as the host language.
-The test output of the framework should be easy to read for humans and machines.
+In order for testing to be truly useful, it needs to be really easy to setup and use, but also scalable for large projects.
+The tests should be very readable but, ideally, have the same look-and-feel as the host language.
+The framework's test output should be easy to read for both humans and machines.
 Finally, if it's C, then the framework should only rely on ANSI-C99 features.

-Unfortunately all of the existing frameworks, inspected before starting this project, lack one or more of the features mentioned above, with the most common problem being BASIC-style `BEGIN` / `END` delimiters for a test, like in [CSpec framework](https://github.com/arnaudbrejeon/cspec/wiki).
-The issue with `BEGIN` / `END` delimiters is not just that it "doesn't look like C", but also that it makes a different typing flow and screws up IDE auto-completion support.
+Unfortunately, all of the existing frameworks inspected before starting this project lack one or more of those requirements, with the most common problem being BASIC-style `BEGIN` / `END` delimiters for a test, like in [CSpec framework][cspec].
+The issue with `BEGIN` / `END` delimiters is not just that it "doesn't look like C", but also that it imposes a different typing flow and screws up auto-completion support for IDEs and programming text editors.

-The framework is currently exclusively targeting the model of "one spec"—"one executable", as this is the model providing the fastest compile times (given a correctly structured project).
+The framework is currently exclusively targeting the model of "one spec, one executable", as this is the model providing the fastest compile times (given a correctly structured project).
 This also makes mocking much easier.

 ## Handling State and Fixtures